RWANDA – The Trip

 Borders: Burundi-RwandaCongo Democratic Republic-RwandaRwanda (lake)

 Pfunda Plantation.
-In the NM House and Biographical Museums, this offers tours of the tea making process.
+In the NM House and Biographical Museums, offer tours of the tea-making process.
 2000RF

 GISENYL